 Chemical messengers translate these signals into the production of melatonin, a hormone that makes you feel sleepy.

 The pineal gland has receptors for both dopamine and serotonin.

-Dopamine is associated with wakefulness.
+Dopamine with wakefulness.
 Drugs that increase dopamine levels, such as cocaine and amphetamines, typically increase alertness.

 In addition, diseases that decrease dopamine production, such as Parkinson’s disease, often cause drowsiness.

 In the pineal gland, dopamine can stop the effects of norepinephrine, a neurotransmitter involved in producing and releasing melatonin.
 When dopamine appears, your pineal gland makes and releases less melatonin, causing you to perk up.

 A also found that sleep deprivation decreases the availability of certain types of dopamine receptors.
 With fewer receptors, dopamine doesn’t have anywhere to attach to, making it hard to stay awake.